The Fastest Growing States in America (2026)

 Related Analysis

-Fastest Growing States 2026: Population & Migration
+What Are the Fastest Growing States in 2026?
+Population & Migration Ranked

 America's population continues to shift.
 Census data shows stark differences in growth rates across states, driven by a mix of domestic migration, birth rates, job creation, and housing affordability.
 The sunbelt is winning, but the pattern is more complex than a simple "everyone's moving south" narrative.

-| Rank | State | Grade | Growth Score | Overall Score | Pop Growth | Net Migration | Unemployment | Region |
+Read the full analysis β| Rank | State | Grade | Growth Score | Overall Score | Pop Growth | Net Migration | Unemployment | Region |

 |---|---|---|---|---|---|---|---|---|